stefando/log-me-in/README.md

 ## Notes

-- The session ID is stored in memory only
+- The session ID is stored in server memory only
+- Recent URLs are stored in browser localStorage (persists across sessions)
+- Maximum of 5 recent URLs are kept (oldest is auto-removed when full)
-- Click "Logout" to clear the current session
+- Click "Logout" to clear the current session (keeps recent URLs)
 - The server keeps running - use Ctrl+C to stop
 - Session IDs expire based on Cognito token lifetime (typically 1 hour)